Skip to main content

 Define their incident permissions

-• Can view: they can only view team incidents.
+• Can view: view team incidents only.

 Incident permissions selection